Hydration and Sodium for Hot Runs: A Dew Point-First Plan That Avoids Overdrinking

 - Track how much you drink.

-- Weigh yourself after the run (same clothing, towel off sweat).
+- Weigh yourself after, same clothing, towel off the sweat.

 - Estimate sweat loss: